xenris/nbavr/readme.md

 Plus a simple and reliable real time OS which provides the ability to run tasks (fake threads) atomically (in terms of both time and memory), and has the ability to reset tasks if they happen to crash/halt.

+## Status
+Beta
+The code is stable, but I am in the process of making some fairly big changes and (hopefully) improvements to the api.

 ## TaskManager (real time os)
 * The task manager is nonpreemptive, which means all tasks share the same stack and each task step has to return before the next task can start.
 This has the advantage that less RAM is required, and that every task is atomic relative to each other.
 * The task manager also monitors each task step and will reset a task if it is taking too long, allowing all the other tasks to continue running, while giving the crashed task the chance to recover.